2025 Oregon Ducks baseball team

 The 2025 Oregon Ducks baseball team represents the University of Oregon in the 2025 NCAA Division I baseball season.
 The Ducks play their home games at PK Park in Eugene, Oregon and are members of the Big Ten Conference in their first season, after spending the last 59 years in the Pac-12 Conference.
 The team is coached by Mark Wasikowski in his 6th season at Oregon.

 Previous season

 The Ducks ended the 2024 season with a record of 19–11 in conference play and 37–18 overall record good for 3rd place in the Pac-12.
 They would play in the Pac-12 tournament as the #3 Seed on Pool C in Game 1 they would lose to Utah and then in Game 2 would lose to the #4 seed USC.
-They would be invited to play in the 2024 NCAA Division I baseball tournament, they would be place in the Chapel Hill Super Regional where they would be the #1 seed but would lose to both #4 seed Grand Canyon and #2 seed Dallas Baptist.
+They would be invited to play in the 2024 NCAA Division I baseball tournament, The Ducks earned the No. 2 seed in the Santa Barbara Regional, where they swept three games (defeating San Diego and UC Santa Barbara twice).
+They moved on to the Bryan-College Station Super Regional against Texas A&M.